-The seventh word for Catholics and Lutherans, the eighth for Judaism, deals with stealing.
+The seventh word for Catholics and Lutherans, the eighth for Protestants and Judaism, deals with stealing.

 Just what is being described here has been a longstanding matter of dispute.
 The older Covenant Code, as well as The Talmud is one of the most important texts of Judaism.
 More (a collection of Jewish religious traditions), explains the verb translated “steal” (ganab) as referring to the stealing of persons, what we would call “kidnapping,” with the intention of selling them as slaves: “Whoever kidnaps a person, whether that person has been sold or is still held in possession, shall be put to death” (Exodus 21:16, emphasis added).
 Joseph, also, describes his brothers’ selling him into slavery as “stealing” or “kidnapping,” using this verb (Genesis 40:15; compare Deuteronomy 24:7).
 There are, however, several instances where the verb means what we would call “theft.”
 Obviously, there has been a development within the Bible with regard to this concept.
 How do we decide?